 Irish company law requires the directors to prepare group and parent company financial statements for each financial year.
-Under that law the directors have elected to prepare the group financial statements in accordance with International Financial Reporting Standards (IFRS), as adopted by the European Union, and the parent company financial statements in accordance with applicable law and Irish Accounting Standards (Irish Generally Accepted Accounting Practice), including Financial Reporting Standard 101 'Reduced Disclosure Framework'.
+Under that law the directors have elected to prepare the group financial statements in accordance with International Financial Reporting Standards (IFRS), as adopted by the European Union.
 Under Company law the directors must not approve the financial statements unless satisfied that they give a true and fair view of the state of affairs of the Group and Company and of the profit or loss of the Group and Company for that period.